 Once you understand what your brand should look and sound like, it is far easier to create a website about your training services, whether you do it yourself or brief a web designer.

-Knowing this, having a website can help you stand out from almost 50% of your competitors.
+Knowing this, having a website can help you stand out from more than a third of your competitors.
 For this reason, securing the best web domain for your business and having a website to mark your presence in the marketplace is number two in our essential marketing toolbox.

 The better option, in my experience, is to create an email address that mirrors your website domain, e.g. firstname.lastname@example.org as it shows consistency across your online presence and control of your brand.